jpmurray/docker-lemp/README.md

 I wanted something that could be added as a submodule to an existing project.
 It's safe to assume that you could do it yourself too.

-Database user and password is set in `docker-compose.yml`.
+Database credentials and nginx port are set in a `.env` file.
+You should be copying `.env.example` to `.env` and change values accordingly.

 Database host is `db`.